Coelioxys: Selected species

-For a complete list, see List of Coelioxys species.
+Note that many adjectives need correcting to fit the masculine for gender agreement.
+The genus ending -oxys is from Latinized Greek and is masculine, despite any earlier usage of feminine adjectives.

 Distribution

-Coelioxys species can be found in most European countries, in the Afrotropical realm, in the East Palearctic realm, in North Africa, in the Nearctic and Neotropics.
+Coelioxys species can be found in most European countries, in the Afrotropical realm, in the East Palearctic realm, in North Africa, in India, in the Nearctic and Neotropics.

 Description

 Bees within this genus can reach a length of 8–12 mm.
 They show a broad head with large complex eyes and broad thorax and abdomen.
 Their body is only moderately hairy.
 They are usually black with white hair stripes.
-Legs maybe red or black.
+Legs may be red or black.
 The females of Coelioxys species have a long pointed abdomen that resembles a cone, used to pierce the leaf lining in the laying of eggs.
 The male's abdomen is armed with spines or teeth.

 They are known to sometimes sleep upside down on vegetation.

 Biology

 These cuckoo bees are usually active from June to September, depending on the specific host species.
 They have no pollen-carrying adaptations, as they do not need to provision nests.
 Adults feed on nectar at flowers of a wide range of different nectar plants.
 In fact they mainly lay their eggs in the nests of bees in the genus Megachile, but also in the nests of Osmia and Anthophora, on their provisions of pollen.
 As this behavior is similar to that of cuckoos, such bees are sometimes referred to as "cuckoo bees".
 These host-parasite relationships are quite complex.
 The larvae of Coelioxys species kill the host larvae with their strongly developed mandibles and feed on the host's pollen provisions.
 They spin a cocoon at 11–16 days.
 These species are usually univoltine, but for some species a second generation is possible.